chandanhpcic/docs/source/manual/how-tos/transparent_bridge.rst

 4. Assign a management IP/Interface
 -----------------------------------

-To be able to configure and manage the filtering bridge (OPNsense) afterwards, we will need to assign a new interface to the bridge and setup an IP address.
+To be able to configure and manage the filtering bridge (Reticen8) afterwards, we will need to assign a new interface to the bridge and setup an IP address.